 Projects must follow the formatting guidelines specified by UMD Graduate School (see Formatting and Submission Guidelines and the Graduate School's Formatting Template), and must follow the Plan B Project Guidelines specified by the MEEd Program (these MEEd program guidelines indicate what goes within each chapter).
 Note the order and pagination of the introductory matter on pg.
 2 of the Formatting and Submission Guidelines.
 Your finished project is presented to and approved by your Committee as part of the final examination process.
 All Committee members must receive your finished project at least two weeks before the final examination.
 Prior to the examination, every Committee member must indicate, by email to the Advisor, that the project is ready for defense.
 If it is not ready, the final exam must be rescheduled.
 Your project is graded on a S/N grading basis.
 You will receive an Incomplete (I) for 5990 credits until your final project has been signed (certified).

-After the Committee has approved your project (through a passing vote at your final examination and by indicating the project is complete and satisfactory in all respects), your Advisor will certify project completion by signing the Plan B Project Paper/Thesis Signature Form.
+After the Committee has approved your project (through a passing vote at your final examination and by indicating the project is complete and satisfactory in all respects), your Advisor will certify project completion by signing the Plan B Project Paper/Thesis Signature (Certification) Form (please note that as of 12/16 there are changes underway regarding this signature/certification page; please consult with the Graduate Program Coordinator regarding the certification/signature page).
 By signing this form, the Advisor is indicating that your project is complete and satisfactory in all respects, and that any and all revisions required by the final examining committee have been made.
 Please note that this signature form is where the Advisor signs; the Advisor does not sign the title page of your project, nor does the committee.
-This hard copy signature form, along with your final examination form (also hard copy), get returned to the Graduate Program Coordinator (Lynn).
-Submission of the final project is electronic, through an email to the Graduate Program Coordinator (Lynn), with the final project attached as a pdf or word file.
+This hard copy signature form, along with your final examination form (also hard copy), get returned to the Graduate Program Coordinator.
+Submission of the final project is electronic, through an email to the Graduate Program Coordinator, with the final project attached as a pdf or word file.
 No printed/bound copies are required by the MEEd Program or the Graduate School.
-Projects from our program, along with Plan B projects, theses, and dissertations from all other UM graduate programs, are stored electronically in the UM Digital Conservancy at no cost to the student.
-When you email your final project to the Graduate Program Coordinator (Lynn), please complete and bring to her (hard copy) the University Digital Conservancy Deposit Agreement form.
+Projects from our program, along with Plan B projects, theses, and dissertations from all other UM graduate programs, are stored electronically in the UMD D-Commons (soon to be merged with the UM Digital Conservancy) at no cost to the student.
+When you email your final project to the Graduate Program Coordinator, please complete and bring to her (hard copy) the University Digital Conservancy Deposit Agreement form (please note as of 12/16, there are changes underway as to how the project is deposited; please check with Graduate Program Coordinator for updates as to process and form).
 Plan B Projects, theses, and dissertations completed by UMD Graduate Students are searchable and viewable by the UM Community, as well as by the public.
 Thus, this form needs your signature, indicating your awareness of the terms of depositing your work in this online repository.
 After the Director of Graduate Studies has reviewed the completed project and ensured all other MEEd requirements have been met, the Graduate Program Coordinator will submit the completed project electronically to the library contact for the University Digital Conservancy.

 Additional Project Resources